DEEPX-AI/meta-deepx-m1/docs/quick_guide.md

 > **Note:**
 > If `dxrt-cli` returns an error or fails to open the device, please ensure the kernel driver is loaded (Refer to Section 6.1).

-o verify that the dx-stream plugin is correctly installed, execute the following command:
+To verify that the dx-stream plugin is correctly installed, execute the following command:

 ```bash
 gst-inspect-1.0 dxstream | grep dx